SAP-samples/s4hana-ext-timesheet-ios/README.md

 License
 -------
-Copyright © 2019 SAP SE or an SAP affiliate company.
+Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.